mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 Iris Valve Power Pack
 This is a battery box with a variety of easy-to-use couplings specific to iris valves, which can be plugged in to provide power.
-It is designed to be strapped to an individual in a vacc suit so the operator can use it hands- free.
+It is designed to be strapped to an individual in a vacc suit so the operator can use it hands-free.
 Power packs are simple to jerry-rig, provided you have a suitable size of battery and a basic grasp of electronics.
 Typically, given the power required, it will open two standard 1.5 meter iris valves on a full charge.